The Importance of Integrity in the Workplace

 According to Dan Coughlin, keynote speaker, management consultant and executive coach, there are three types of integrity:

 Internal integrity - This is your integrity at the deepest level.
 Is your integrity just for show because it looks good, or do you truly live your life with integrity in mind?
 Internal integrity is about being able to do the right thing, even if no one is looking and even if you will receive absolutely no credit for doing so.
-Doing the right thing, even though it may be the harder option, despite no one looking will really be a huge step towards ensuring that you live with integrity.
+Doing the right thing, even though it may be the harder option, despite no one looking is a huge step towards ensuring that you live with integrity.

 External integrity - This is what you portray to those around you.
 You have high external integrity when your actions are consistent with your thoughts and what you are saying.
 If you are saying one thing, but your actions say something else - you have some more work to do!